 The first time we met Maria Grazia was at the lunch table when we arrived.
-She wore a long sleeved maxi dress, sunnies and a sunhat and her basket was filled with field flowers.
+She wore a long sleeved maxi dress, big sunglasses and a wide brim hat and her basket was filled with field flowers.

 “Are you my guests?
-Do you sleep here?” she asked with her cute accent, before she began talking Italian to Hilma.
+Do you sleep here?” she asked with her cute accent, before she began talking Italian to our dog Hilma.

 The first time we met Paolo was at the outskirts of the property.
 He was tending a rosemary bush.